Kitware/trame/docs/vitepress/guide/tutorial/application.md

 ## Imports

-because we are adding `trame` to the list of widgets, we should add it to our environment by running
+Because we are adding `trame` to the list of widgets, we should add it to our environment by running

 ```sh
 pip install trame-components